laszlocph/website/_posts/2016-11-28-Attack-your-cloud-bill.md

 The [custom machine types](https://cloud.google.com/compute/docs/machine-types#custom_machine_types){:target="_blank"} sure look interesting.

-There is more to consider than price of course, but if you have the kind of bill, the ability to experiment with hosting can yield monthly an FTE in **cloud bill reduction**.
+There is more to consider than price of course, but if you have the kind of bill, the ability to experiment with hosting can yield monthly an FTE in cloud bill reduction.

 ## Cloud agnostic

 It requires a cloud agnostic setup though.

-Luckily it is more viable these days having **Docker as the common ground in infrastructure**.
+Luckily it is more viable these days having Docker as the common ground in infrastructure.

 In this article I show you how to unify the advantages of AWS and Google's Cloud Platform, using [Rancher](http://rancher.com/){:target="_blank"} - a thin layer atop of various container scheduler engines - to provide a transparent workflow for deploying on them.